jamescommons/rowhammer/README.md

 disturbance errors, but fundamentally, they are all possible due to the close physical proximity of circuit elements in DRAM.
 One possible explanation is called capacitive coupling.
 It turns out we can actually treat two adjacent wires as one capacitor.
-The capacitance C depends on the both the length of the two wires and the distance separating them in a complicated way, but in general, C increases as the distance decreases.
+The capacitance C depends on both the length of the two wires and the distance separating them in a complicated way, but in general, C increases as the distance decreases.
 Now, something about capacitors that I haven't mentioned yet is that they can actually transmit voltage across the two plates — but only if that voltage varies with time.
 In other words,